passmarked/browser/README.md

 ### Production Status

 The module is currently being tested for use in our website testing suite at [Passmarked](https://passmarked.com), which we hope to have out of beta in the next few weeks and running Chrome in headless mode.
-Expect tons of updates and performance updates.
+Expect tons of updates and performance enhancements.

 Join our [Slack](http://passmarked.com/chat) channel to join the conversation and help us build this out.